-Exams: There will be four tests, a Midterm exam and the Final exam.
-All tests will be based on the text, any additional readings, lectures (which includes Power Point presentations), and videos.
+Exams: There will be four exams.
+All will be based on the text, any additional readings, lectures (which includes Power Point presentations), and videos.
 Only one make-up exam will be given to a student during the semester, and must be scheduled with me.
 Make-up exams may be used only if the original exam was not taken at the scheduled time due to illness or verified family or work emergency, and I am notified before the test.
-Any make-up exams scheduled for more than a week after the original test date face a point reduction of 25%.
-I will not approve any make-up test scheduled later than two weeks after the original test date.
-There is NO make-up available for the Final exam!
+Any make-up exams scheduled for more than three school days after the original test date face a point reduction of 25%.
+I will not approve any make-up test scheduled later than one (1) week after the original test date.
+There is NO make-up available for the last exam!